Skip to content

 Previous Resettlement work in Cornwall

-This page relates to previous resettlement work in Cornwall, before the Council's Resettlement Service was formed.
+This page relates to previous resettlement work in Cornwall, carried out before the Council's Resettlement Service was formed.

 Syrian Vulnerable Person Scheme